Tax on Properties Acquired by Donation

-6. the medical-treatment facilities covered under Article 5(1) of the Medical Treatment Facilities Law.
+- the medical-treatment facilities covered under Article 5(1) of the Medical Treatment Facilities Act.

 - any donations for medical treatment of citizens of a Member State of the European Union or of another State which is a Contracting Party to the Agreement on the European Economic Area, as well as of technical aids for people with disabilities;

-- any humanitarian donations to persons who have lost between 50 and 100 per cent of the working capacity thereof and to socially disadvantaged individuals;
+- any humanitarian donations to persons who have lost between 50 and 100 per cent of their working capacity and to socially disadvantaged individuals;

-- any donations for not-for-profit legal entities which receive subsidies from the central-government budget, and any not-for-profit legal entities, registered in the Central Register of Not-for-Profit Legal Entities designated for pursuit of public-benefit activities, in respect of any donations received and provided;
+- any donations for non-profit legal entities which receive subsidies from the state budget, and for non-profit legal entities working for the benefit of the public, in respect of any donations received and provided;

 - any customary gifts;

-- any donations in favour of community centres;
+- any donations in favor of chitalishte community centers;

-- any assistance provided gratuitously under the terms and according to the procedure established by the Financial Support for Culture Law.
+- any assistance provided gratuitously under the terms and according to the procedure established by the Financial Support for Culture Act.

-No return shall be submitted for any properties acquired by donation between lineal relatives and between spouses.
+- for any property acquired by donation between lineal relatives and between spouses;

-The tax shall be paid at the municipality exercising competence over the situs of the corporeal immovable, and in the remaining cases, the permanent address or the registered office of the taxable person, as the case may be.
+The tax shall be paid at the municipality exercising competence over the situs of the corporeal immovable property, and in the remaining cases, the permanent address or the registered office of the taxable person, as the case may be.

 Municipal administration officers shall be responsible for the assessment and the collection of the tax on the acquisition of properties by donation under the procedure of the Tax and Social Insurance Procedural Code.

-In accordance with the provisions of Article 4 (2) of the Local Taxes and Fees Law, any delinquent taxes shall be collected with interest under the Interest on Taxes, Fees and Other Such State Receivables Law.
+In accordance with the provisions of Article 4 (2) of the Local Taxes and Fees Act, any delinquent taxes shall be collected with interest under the Interest on Taxes, Fees and Other Such State Receivables Act.